Form factors, spectral and K\"all\'en-Lehmann representation in nonlocal quantum gravity: Generalized spectral and Källén--Lehmann representations

 In the standard local free theory, the quantity in (\ref{propagator1}) is equal to the Feynman propagator

-Since the local and nonlocal theories are equivalent if interactions are switched off, as discussed in section \ref{sec3a}, we expect that the nonlocal propagator (\ref{propagator1}) of the free nonlocal theory will be equal to (\ref{local propagator}), modulo a field redefinition.
+Since the local and nonlocal theories are equivalent if interactions are switched off, as discussed in section \ref{sec3a}, we expect that the two-point function \Eq{propagator1} in the free nonlocal theory will be equal to \Eq{local propagator}, modulo a field redefinition.
 As we will see, this intuition is right.

 Let us proceed to calculate the two-point correlation function (\ref{propagator1}) in $D=4$ dimensions following the same steps of \cite[section 7.1]{PeSc}.
 We use the completeness relation to express the identity on the states-space of the theory as